A drug normally used to treat Alzheimer’s disease may actually diminish type 2 diabetes and heart disease risk.

 “We knew that inflammation is also an important component of metabolic syndrome,” Valentin A. Pavlov, PhD, told Healthline.
 Pavlov is an associate professor at the Northwell Health’s Feinstein Institute for Medical Research and a study co-author.

-The researchers found that the drug targets the nervous system, including the vagus nerve, which is part of the parasympathetic nervous system.
+The researchers found that the drug targets the nervous system, including the vagus nerve, which is part of the

 That system affects bodily functions such as metabolic processes and digestion.